the-collab-lab/tcl-6-smart-shopping-list/README.md

 ### Welcome Screen
 * Welcome to Eggheaded!
 If this is your first time here click create new list to start.
-* If you already have a token you can submit it in the input field and head over to your shooping list.
+* If you already have a token you can submit it in the input field and head over to your shopping list.

 <img width="1064" alt="Eggheadded welcome screen" src="https://user-images.githubusercontent.com/33433415/83363286-46eab500-a366-11ea-8756-48cd0ef87b79.png">